onShowcase/EducationPolicies/socialmedia.md

 * Employees should ensure that content is checked by another member of the team before posting to ensure the content abides by the rules contained within this policy.

 #### May (optional)
-* Employees may want to set up two factor authentication on their social media logins.
+* Employees may want to set up two factor authentication on their social media accounts for added security.

 ### Intellectual Property (IP)